How To Secure Your Devices Against Evil Twin Attacks

 • Use two-factor authentication: If you enable 2FA, a hacker cannot access your online accounts, because it requires two means of authorization, which the cyber criminal won’t have.

 • Do not use private accounts on public Wi-Fi: If you decide to use public Wi-Fi, first sign out of any sensitive accounts you use, like banking websites or other financial links.
-Then snoopers won’t see your login credential for those accounts.
+Then snoopers won’t see your login credentials for those accounts.

 • Disable auto-connect: If your device has an auto-connect feature, keep it turned off.
 That will avoid an accidental connection to a dangerous network.